-Now you may have a question.
-“This is great for on-line but the majority or my services are still on-premises, and I need an idea how to deal with it?”
+Now you may have a question: “This is great for on-line, but the majority or my services are still on-premises, and I need an idea of how to deal with it?”

 The truth is you can use the same services and methods to provide an additional level of protection to your current VPN or other remote access features working on-premises.

-- Azure MFA allows you to create the MFA adapter and uses it with MFA on-premises server.
+- Azure MFA allows you to create the MFA adapter and uses it with the MFA on-premises server

-- Next, when your VPN solution asks for an authentication, the user provides his credentials.
+- Next, when your VPN solution asks for authentication, the user provides their credentials.
 But before those are verified, the MFA server triggers this additional authentication process to verify the user.

 To enable this scenario, you need to have per-user licenses, or per-use Azure MFA instance created.
 Then you can configure your MFA server to import users from your local Active Directory and manage all options on-premises.